Charging stations: what's the current state of deployment?

 Get a quote for

-your charging station
+your charging point

 Charging stations in France: where do we stand?